Channel Estimation for RIS-Assisted mmWave Systems via Diffusion Models: System Model

-As illustrated in Fig. \ref{Fig_1}, we consider a single-input multi-output (SIMO) uplink RIS-assisted mmWave communication system.
-In this scenario, the direct link between the user and the base station (BS) is blocked, necessitating the deployment of the RIS to facilitate signal transmission.
-Both the BS and RIS are equipped with uniform planar arrays (UPAs) with elements spaced at half-wavelength intervals.
-The BS is configured with $ M = M_1 \times M_2 $ antennas, while the RIS consists of $ N = N_1 \times N_2 $ passive reflecting elements, where $ M_1(N_1) $ and $ M_2(N_2) $ are the number of horizontal and vertical antennas, respectively.
-The UE-RIS channel and the RIS-BS channel are denoted as $\mathbf{h} \in \mathbb{C}^{N \times 1}$ and $\mathbf{G} \in \mathbb{C}^{M \times N}$, respectively.
-Additionally, we assume that the UE-RIS and the RIS-BS channel remain constant over their respective coherence intervals.
-Hence, the received signal $\mathbf{y}_{k} \in \mathbb{C}^{M \times 1}$ in $k$-th time slot can be represented as follows
+As illustrated in Fig. \ref{Fig_1}, we consider the uplink channel estimation for RIS-assisted mmWave systems.
+Both the base station (BS) and RIS are equipped with uniform planar arrays (UPAs) with half-wavelength element spacing, while the user equipment (UE) has a single antenna.
+The BS has $M=M_h \times M_v$ antennas, and the RIS consists of $N=N_h \times N_v$ passive elements.
+The UE-BS, UE-RIS, and RIS-BS channels are denoted as $\mathbf{d} \in \mathbb{C}^{M \times 1}$, $\mathbf{h} \in \mathbb{C}^{N \times 1}$, and $\mathbf{G} \in \mathbb{C}^{M \times N}$, respectively.
+Following \cite{3GPP2018} and \cite{Basar2021}, a clustered statistical channel model is adopted.
+The RIS-BS channel consists of line-of-sight (LOS) and non-line-of-sight (NLOS) components, i.e., $\mathbf{G} = \mathbf{G}_{\text{LOS}} + \mathbf{G}_{\text{NLOS}}$.
+These two components are represented as